pjha99/News_Segment_Classification/README.md

 ![](Images/Model2_Loss.PNG)

 Looking at the graphs we can tell that validation loss of Model2 is much better as compared to Model1.
-The Loss in Model2 is gradually decreasing with each epoch , while thats not the case wiith model1.
+The Loss in Model2 is gradually decreasing with each epoch , while thats not the case with the model1.